syncfusion-content/uwp-docs/uwp/SfPivotChart/Common/Axis.md

 # Axis

 Axis is used to locate a data point inside the chart area.
-Generally, two axes are required along each direction to locate a data point in the chart, i.e., horizontal and vertical.
+Generally, two axes are required along each direction to locate the data point in the chart, i.e., horizontal and vertical.
 The vertical axis (y-axis) represents numerical values and the horizontal axis (x-axis) represents categorical values.

-## Axis Style
+## Axis style

-The primary axis style can be modified by using the property of `PrimaryAxisStyle` and the secondary axis style can be modified with the help of `SecondaryAxisStyle` property in SfPivotChart.
+The primary axis style can be modified by using the `PrimaryAxisStyle` property and the secondary axis style can be modified by using the `SecondaryAxisStyle` property in the SfPivotChart.

-### Grid Line Style
+### Grid line style

-To customize the grid line of chart axis, you can make use of the `GridLineStyle` property.
+To customize the grid line of chart axis, you can use the `GridLineStyle` property.

-The following code snippet describes how to customize the style of grid lines in primary axis.
+The following code snippet describes how to customize the style of grid lines in the primary axis:

 {% tabs %}